Futon Mattress Sizes and Dimensions

 - Wood: When purchasing a wooden frame for your futon mattress, make sure it is made of hardwood and not softwood.
 Softwood is not durable or supportive enough for most beds.
 A wooden frame gives your room a more rustic and natural appearance.

-- Plywood: This is a cheaper futon frame alternative for those who don’t want to pay the higher cost that sometimes comes with a wooden bed frame.
-Keep in mind that plywood is a lower quality and less durable bed frame option.
+- Plywood: This is a cheaper futon frame alternative for those who don’t want to pay the higher cost that sometimes comes with a wooden futon frame.
+Keep in mind that plywood is a lower quality and less durable futon frame option.

 Different Types of Futon Mattresses